 Lead Generation is the process of attracting and converting strangers and prospects into someone who has indicated an interest in your company's product or service.

 Sales strategies are typically developed by a company's administration and its sales, marketing, and advertising managers.

 Customer Relationship Management (CRM) is the combination of practices, strategies, and technologies that companies use to manage and analyze customer interactions and data throughout the customer life cycle to improve customer service relationships and assist in customer retention and driving sales.

 Customer Profiling is a snapshot of your current customer base.
 Your customers are separated into groups sharing similar goals and characteristics and given a score.
 The outcome is a detailed data analysis of your exact customer type, giving you the upper hand in better understand who will be more likely to purchase your services.

 A Sales Lead is a person or business who may eventually become a client.
 Sales lead also refers to the data that identifies an entity as a potential buyer of a product or service.
 Businesses gain access to sales leads through advertising, trade shows, direct mailings, third parties, and other marketing efforts.

-A Qualified Lead is a prospect or business who has expressed interest in a firm’s product or service and is being funneled into becoming a customer.
-This is based on the previous customers' profile type, criteria and identifying information that has been freely provided.
+A Qualified Lead is a prospect or business interested in a firm’s product or service and is being funneled into becoming a customer.
+This is based on the previous customers' profile type, criteria, and identifying information that has been freely provided.

 A Funnel is also known as a sales process or a revenue funnel.
-It refers to the purchasing process that businesses lead their customers & potential customers through when buying products or services.
+It refers to the purchasing process that businesses lead their customers & potential customers to buy products or services.

 A Digital Footprint is a trail of data that's gathered when an individual is using the Internet.
 It includes the websites that are visit, emails sent, and information that has been submitted to online services.